-FOLFAN's Board of Directors
+FOLFAN Board of Directors for 2021

 Jim Cassio, President

-Linda McDonald, Co-Founder and Vice President
+Linda McDonald, Vice President and Membership Coordinator

-Maryellen Blackburn, Board Secretary and Adopt-the-Parkway Volunteer Stewards Coordinator
+Maryellen Blackburn, Secretary

 Maryellen is happily retired after a 37-year career in the insurance industry.
 An outdoor enthusiast, she loves, supports, and volunteers in our national and state parks, and loves visiting national parks abroad.
 Active for many years with the California State Parks Foundation ‘Park Champions’ volunteer program, Maryellen joined FOLFAN after she moved to Folsom in 2011.
 She joined the Board in 2017.
 She is one of the parkway stewards along Lake Natoma where she lives, and can be found most days walking along the trail with a trash bag in hand.

 Paula David, Treasurer

 Paula has been a fan of California parks since moving to California in 1989.
 She worked 20 years for the State, protecting resources, consumers, and the environment.
 Her former positions at California State Parks included Statewide Trails Coordinator and supervisor in Grants and Local Services.
 Paula is certified in State Parks’ Trails Management and Maintenance.
 Paula was a founding Board member for a non-profit pre-school and served in several key volunteer positions.
 She enjoys camping, hiking, biking, picnicking, fishing, snow- and water-skiing.